coino-live/coino-live/README.md

 ## Getting Started

-To get started with [Coino Live], follow these simple steps:
+To get started with Coino Live, follow these simple steps:

 1. Sign up for a free account on our website
 2. Choose your preferred payment settings and currency options